Privacy Feature

 Builder.Cam

 AI runs on the camera itself.
-Faces are blurred before any photo leaves the device.
+All detected faces are blurred before any photo leaves the device.

 Advantages